 We are a group for young LBT gals and non-binary pals.
 We chat above everything, from sexual health to movies and music over popcorn and a cup of tea!
-We meet bi-weekly on Thursdays from 6pm-8pm in BeLonG To, 13 Parliament House, Parliament St, Dublin 2.
+We meet every Thursday from 6-8pm.

 No matter what goes on in The LadyBirds we always make sure we have the craic and make friends.
 The youth workers are always there to give us support and guidance.